 Gum Abscess in Children: What Parents Need To Know

 When a child develops a gum abscess, they may experience pain in the affected part of the gum tissue due to the pressure of the trapped pus.
 This pain can extend to the ear, neck, and jaw and worsen when lying down.
 The abscess can cause redness or swelling in the face, and the gums may look shiny, swollen, and red.
 Your child may also complain of a bad taste in their mouth, or you may notice that their breath smells bad.

 If you think your child has a gum abscess, take them to a dentist right away.
-A gum abscess doesn't go away on its own.
-If it is not treated, an abscess can damage the surrounding teeth and bones.
-The infection can even spread beyond the gums, which may lead to more serious problems.
+A gum abscess doesn't go away on its own, and if it is not treated, an abscess can damage the surrounding teeth and bones.
+The infection can even spread beyond the gums, which may lead to more serious health problems.

-The NHS explains that a gum abscess is treated by eliminating the cause of the infection and draining the buildup of pus.
+Gum abscess treatment involves eliminating the cause of the infection and draining the buildup of pus.
 If an object is trapped between the teeth and gums, the dentist will carefully remove it.
-The pus can be drained through the gum pocket (the space between the teeth and gums) or through an incision in the gum tissue.
+The pus can be drained through the gum pocket (the space between the teeth and gums) or an incision in the gum tissue.
 Usually, this procedure is carried out under local anesthesia, which means that your child will be awake, but the affected areas of their mouth will be numb.

 Your child will feel better once the abscess has been treated.
-They may be prescribed medications to help with any lingering pain, though the NHS does not recommend giving aspirin to children younger than 16.
+They may be prescribed medications to help with any lingering pain.
 Antibiotics may also be prescribed if the infection is severe.